 If large businesses are appreciating assets, short-term corporate bonds are too.
-Corporations often increase money by issuing bonds to investors, and these can be wrapped up into bond funds that are bonds issued by hundreds of corporations.
+Corporations often increase money by issuing bonds to investors, and these can be wrapped up into bond funds, which are bonds issued by hundreds of corporations.

 Short-term bonds have an average maturity of one to five years, which would make them less liable to interest rate fluctuations than intermediate or long-term ones.

-Corporate bonds can be a perfect choice for investors that are looking for cash flow, for instance, those who are thinking about early retirement or retirees.
-Although short-term corporate bonds sound almost perfect for retirement plans, it can be a good risk-averse for investors who want a bit more flexibility than government bond funds.
+Corporate bonds can be a perfect choice for investors who are looking for cash flow, for instance, those who are thinking about early retirement or retirees.
+Although short-term corporate bonds sound almost perfect for retirement plans, they can be a good risk-averse for investors who want a bit more flexibility than government bond funds.

 16. Private Lending Companies

-In case of shortage of money, banks are no longer the only option to go to but rather in private lending companies.
-Businesses are no longer controlled by banks, private lending companies or they call themselves “middlemen” are the ones who will take care of it for you.
+In case of a shortage of money, banks are no longer the only option to go to but rather private lending companies.
+Businesses are no longer controlled by banks or private lending companies, or they call themselves “middlemen” and are the ones who will take care of it for you.

-Lands are very much the same with home and other real estate assets.
+Lands are very much the same as homes and other real estate assets.
 Lands are appreciated in value faster when the supply is low.
-When land becomes scarce, it will be appreciated and makes you earn money.
+When land becomes scarce, it will be appreciated and make you earn money.

 18. Master Limited Partnerships (MLPs)